graphprotocol/graph-client/README.md

 > Note: you need to run this with `yarn` prefix, or add that as a script in your `package.json`.

-This should produce a ready-to-use standalone `execute` function, that you can use for runnning your application GraphQL operations, you should have an output similar to the following:
+This should produce a ready-to-use standalone `execute` function, that you can use for running your application GraphQL operations, you should have an output similar to the following:

 ```
 GraphClient: Cleaning existing artifacts